be9/blog-eng/_posts/2015-09-21-memory-leak.markdown

 }
 {% endhighlight %}

-I repeated everything again, ran the possible leak detection script and started to look up the found addresses in the log, as backtraces were neatly printed near them.
+Then I repeated everything again, ran the possible leak detection script and started to look up the found addresses in the log, as backtraces were neatly printed near them.

 And what I saw was…